How to build your own ASP-based system?!: Extending ASP with difference constraints

 \subsection{Hybrid optimization with difference constraints}

-\lstinputlisting[float=tp,label={prg:dl:theory:opt},caption={Application class \texttt{DLOptApp} for difference constraints with optimization (\texttt{dlO-app.py})},language=python,basicstyle={ \ttfamily}]{examples/dl/dlO-app.py} Finally, to find optimal solutions, we combine the algorithms in Listing~\ref{prg:opt:main} and Listing~\ref{prg:dl:theory} to minimize the total execution time of the tasks.
-The adapted algorithm is given in Listing~\ref{prg:dl:theory:opt} .
+\lstinputlisting[float=tp,label={prg:dl:theory:opt},caption={Application class \lstinline{DLOptApp} for difference constraints with optimization (\lstinline{dlO-app.py})},language=pythons]{examples/dl/dlO-app.py} Finally, to find optimal solutions, we combine the algorithms in Listings~\ref{prg:opt:main} and~\ref{prg:dl:theory} to minimize the total execution time of the tasks.
+The resulting algorithm is given in Listing~\ref{prg:dl:theory:opt}.
 As with the algorithm in Listing~\ref{prg:dl:theory}, a propagator and theory language is registered before solving and the program is parsed to accommodate a uniform semantic treatment.
-And the control flow is similar to the branch-and-bound-based optimization algorithm in Listing~\ref{prg:opt:main} except that we now minimize the variable \code{bound}; or better the difference between variable~\code{0} and~\code{bound} by adding the difference constraint $\code{0} - \code{bound} \leq b$ to the program in Line~\ref{prg:dl:theory:opt:bound} where $b$ is the best known execution time of the tasks as obtained from the assignment in Line~\ref{prg:dl:theory:opt:get-bound} minus $1$.
-To bound maximum execution time of the task, we have to add one more line to the encoding in Listing~\ref{prg:fs:enc}:
+The control flow is similar to the branch-and-bound-based optimization algorithm in Listing~\ref{prg:opt:main} except that we now minimize the variable \lstinline{bound}.
+More precisely, we minimize the difference between variable~\lstinline{0} and~\lstinline{bound} by adding the difference constraint $\text{\lstinline{0}} - \text{\lstinline{bound}} \leq b$ to the program in Line~\ref{prg:dl:theory:opt:bound} where $b$ is the best known execution time of the tasks as obtained from the assignment in Line~\ref{prg:dl:theory:opt:get-bound} minus $1$.
+To bound the maximum execution time of the tasks, we have to add one more line to the encoding in Listing~\ref{prg:fs:enc}:

 This makes sure that each task ends within the given bound.
-Running encoding and instance with the \code{dl} propagator results in the optimum bound~$16$ where the obtained solution corresponds to the left of the two optimal solutions indicated by a light blue background in Figure~\ref{fig:fs:sol}: \lstinputlisting[frame=single,numbers=none,basicstyle={ \ttfamily}]{examples/dl/fsO.txt}
+Running encoding and instance with the \lstinline{dl} propagator results in the optimum bound~$16$ where the obtained solution corresponds to the lower left of the two optimal solutions indicated by a light blue background in Figure~\ref{fig:fs:sol}: \lstinputlisting[language=shell]{examples/dl/fsO.txt} \hphantom{x}\\